 If you've been using Found's tools to track your expenses, find write-offs, and save receipts, then you're in luck!
 Found customers can download a pre-filled Schedule C when you log into your account under "Taxes."
 Not using Found?
 Sign up for free and get started today.

-This information is not intended to provide, and should not be relied on, for tax advice.
+Disclaimer: The information on this website is not intended to provide, and should not be relied on, for tax advice.
+Found partners with TurboTax, and is not a filing service.
+Restrictions may apply, see TurboTax terms.

 8 Common Myths About the Schedule C FormAccounting and Taxes